Grid ref: TQ 755 867 (click for o/s map)

 Loose-surfaced flattish paths throughout, but with shallow standing water in places in winter.

-No dogs allowed except registered assistance dogs.
+No dogs allowed except assistance dogs.
 On public footpaths please keep dogs on leads.